Pesc0/imgui-cmake/README.md

+# WARNING
+Not all information here is accurate.
+For example gl3w didnt need to be modified, it was sufficient to `#include <GLES/gl2.h>`.
+Also the fact that OpenGL is needed to run inside an X windows is wrong.
+For more accurate information refer to [this](https://github.com/ocornut/imgui/pull/2837) tread.

 # imgui-cmake

 Simple project with cmake files to build imgui's example_sdl_opengl3 on multiple platforms.
 A thin multithreaded wrapper is also provided.
 This should work on: